zhuminjie/OpenSeesPyDoc/src/ThreeStorySteel.rst

 #.
 The source code is developed by `Anurag Upadhyay <https://github.com/anurag-upadhay>`_ from University of Utah.
 #.
 The source code is shown below, which can be downloaded :download:`here </pyExamples/SteelFrame2D.py>`.
 #.
-Run the source code in your favorate Python program and should see following plot.
+Run the source code in your favorite Python program and should see following plot.

 .. image:: /_static/ThreeStory.png